Timothy C. Hain, MD • Page last modified: May 1, 2022

 Nitric oxide is also produced in the vestibular nucleus, and may play a role in compensation (Soto, 2013).

 Cannabinoid receptors are present in the central vestibular circuitry, but their action is presently unclear (Smith, 2006).
 It is well known that recreational use of substances that contain THC often reduce nausea.

 According to Soto et al (2013), hair cells and efferent neurons release numerous other neuroactive substances including CGRP (which co-localizes with 5HT1-1F), substance-P, opiod peptides, ATP, and adenosine.
-In the near future, a CGRP antagonist will become commercially available for migraine treatment, and it will be interesting to see if it is useful for vestibular medicine.
+Several CGRP antagonist are available for migraine treatment, but do not seem useful for dizziness.

 Other neurochemical apparatus in the vestibular system

 Calcium channels: These are not neurotransmitters but rather are methods that neurotransmitter release is triggered.
 The subtypes of L, N and T are reportedly active in the vestibular system (Soto et al, 2013).
 In the CNS, the N or P/Q type are the ones that participate in neurotransmitter release.
 Because calcium channels are ubiquitous, then may affect both input and output to the vestibular system (Soto et al, 2013).
 Many of the calcium channel blockers used to treat vertigo are very sloppy drugs with other actions.
 For example, flunarizine (Rascol et al, 1989).
 Flunarizine is a powerful dopamine antagonist.